UT-SE-Research/FlakeSync/README.md

     * This generates one file:
       * Locations.txt: List of locations that delays can be injected for the test to fail
 * Run delta-debugging to minimize list of locations
+  * This will cut down the list of locations by getting the minimum subset of locations required for a test failure
   * ```mvn edu.utexas.ece:flakesync-maven-plugin:1.0-SNAPSHOT:flakedeltadebug -Dflakesync.testName=org.apache.uniffle.common.rpc.GrpcServerTest#testGrpcExecutorPool -pl common```
+* Run critical point and root method search
+  *  This will generate a list of root methods
+  * ```mvn edu.utexas.ece:flakesync-maven-plugin:1.0-SNAPSHOT:critsearch -Dflakesync.testName=org.apache.uniffle.common.rpc.GrpcServerTest#testGrpcExecutorPool -pl common```
 ## Contributing to FlakeSync
 ...